How to Apply

 Because there are always more qualified applicants than openings, our challenge is to identify the most capable and highly motivated students.
 Over the years, we have discovered that the students who succeed and benefit most from a Kent Denver education are those who are committed to contributing positively to school life and believe wholeheartedly in our goal of excellence in scholarship and character.

 The first six steps are required and must be completed by Jan.
-31, 2017.
+31, 2018.
 Click on each box to learn more.
-The Student Shadow Day described in the last box is optional but highly recommended.
+The Student Visit Day described in the last box is optional but highly recommended.

 - Campus Tour and Family Interview